5.3 Computer Architecture & Microprocessors

 Cache effectiveness and virtual memory

-A cache hit is when requested data is found in cache; a miss forces a slower fetch from the next level.
-The effective access time is:
+A cache hit finds requested data in cache; a miss forces a slower fetch from the next level.
+The effective access time (EAT) is:

 EAT = (hit rate x cache access time) + (miss rate x memory access time)

-For a 95% hit rate with a 1 ns cache and 100 ns memory, EAT = 0.95 x 1 + 0.05 x 100 = 5.95 ns, far better than 100 ns.
-Virtual memory uses disk as an extension of RAM, dividing the address space into pages mapped by a page table; a page fault occurs when a referenced page is not resident and must be loaded from disk.
+Virtual memory uses disk as an extension of RAM, dividing the address space into fixed-size pages mapped to physical frames by a page table; a page fault occurs when a referenced page is not resident and must be loaded from disk.
+The translation lookaside buffer (TLB) caches recent page-table entries to speed up address translation.

 Test Your Knowledge